Costa Concordia disaster: Media

 Coverage of the shipwreck dominated international media in the days after the disaster.
 The New York Times called the incident "a drama that seemed to blend tragedy with elements of farce".
 Phillip Knightley called it the "most significant event in modern maritime history" because "every single safety procedure designed to make sea travel safe failed miserably".

 The parbuckling was a major media operation, and the righting was well-documented in video and photographs.
-News Agencies Getty Images and AP had an extensive coverage, from the day of the disaster to the removal of the wreck with the photographers Laura Lezza, Marco Secchi and Andrew Medichini documenting and capturing all phases.
+News Agencies Getty Images and Associated Press had an extensive coverage, from the day of the disaster to the removal of the wreck with the photographers Laura Lezza, Marco Secchi and Andrew Medichini documenting and capturing all phases.

 In 2014, National Geographic produced a documentary called The Raising of the Costa Concordia about the raising and salvaging of the ship.

 In 2014, the Smithsonian Channel broadcast Cruise Ship Down: Saving Concordia, detailing the efforts to right the Costa Concordia before it collapsed under its own weight.